holochain/holochain-rust/holonix/README.md

 - Make liberal use of `let .. in ..` scoping constructs in `.nix` files
 - Put functions for builds in `lib.nix` files
   - e.g. `holonix/dist/rust/src/lib.nix`
-- Use `cmd.nix` to avoid stutter in command names from directory structure
+- File names can stutter but command names should not
-  - e.g. `holonix/rust/fmt/src/cmd.nix` for `hc-rust-fmt`
+  - e.g. `holonix/rust/fmt/src/fmt.nix` for `hc-rust-fmt`
 - Use `install.nix` for scripts that install things outside of what nix manages
+  - Try to minimise use of additional install scripts, nix should handle as much as possible.
   - e.g. cargo installs things to the user's home directory